239-360-5944 Menu

 The doctors are precise, thorough, and meticulous -- the type of personality you want behind the fingers and tools poking around your mouth.
 Also, importantly, the hygienists follow his lead, providing great service.
 The equipment is state of the art.
 Michael C.

 Root canals may be necessary where bacterial infection or dental decay has spread for an extended period.
 Most people won’t feel any pain or discomfort until a dental decay or infection spreads into the affected tooth’s pulp chamber, at which point a root canal becomes necessary.
-If you experience the signs or symptoms of bacterial infections or dental decay, contact us to prevent complete or further dental decay.
+If you experience the signs or symptoms of bacterial infections or dental decay, contact our root canal specialists to prevent complete or further dental decay.

 If dental infection or a cavity is severe enough to require a root canal, you’re likely to experience the following symptoms: